-Transgene and NEC Announce Positive Preliminary Data From Phase I Studies of TG4050, a Novel Individualized Neoantigen Cancer Vaccine
+Transgene and NEC Announce Positive Preliminary Data from Phase I Studies of TG4050, a Novel Individualized Neoantigen Cancer Vaccine

 - All 4 patients developed a robust T-cell response against multiple targeted mutations (neoantigens) with a median of 10 positive responses per patient, confirming the capability of the AI to accurately select immunogenic neoantigens across the two selected indications.

 - T-cell responses were observed for class I and class II epitopes.
-Theyconsisted of de novo responses in 64% of observed responses (onset of responses that were absent at baseline) and amplifications of preexisting responses for 36% of vaccine responses.
+They consisted of de novo responses in 64% of observed responses (onset of response that were absent at baseline) and amplifications of preexisting responses for 36% of vaccine responses.

 - Additionally, the development of these adaptive responses was concomitant with maturation and activation of the patients' circulating immune cells, suggesting that the vaccine is able to effectively prime the immune system.